olivethree/webcam_face_masker/README.md

 ### Running Face Masker
 For now, the only way to run the Face Masker app is directly from the "[PROJECT_DIRECTORY]/src/**facemasker_main.py**" script.

+The app requires dlib's face landmark predictor file (**shape_predictor_68_face_landmarks.dat**) to properly work.
+In the first run, it will automatically download this file and save it in the *data* folder, so it will take some time to launch the app window.
+Once the file is downloaded and saved to your disk (in the data folder of the project) the app will initiate immediately on the following runs.

 **Note**:
 The application initiates the system's webcam.
 This may trigger some actions from your antivirus software, such as requests for camera access.